warlock39/webserverlog/README.md

 ## REST API

-Key point of REST API in current project is Filtering mechanism.
+Key point of REST API is Filtering mechanism.
-Filters config should be specified as service parameters in `config.yml`, example configuration:
+Filters config should be specified as a service parameters in `config.yml,` example configuration:

 ```
     app.webserverlog_controller:
         filters: